mcchannigan/react-help-screen/src/assets/admin.md

 On UH employer profiles, you can grant or remove placement access using the "Placement Access" checkbox.
 Check or uncheck this box as needed and press "Submit" to process the update.

-On NONUH employer profiles, you can reset the employer's password to the default password using the "Set to Default Password" checkbox by checking it and pressing "Submit" to process the update.
-This will overwrite the current password on the employer's profile with the current default password as configured in the system, and allows you to help NONUH employers who have lost their password and are unable to complete the self-service password reset process.
+On NONUH employer profiles, you can reset the employer's password using the "Reset Password" checkbox by checking it and pressing "Submit" to process the update.
+This allows you to help NONUH employers who have lost their password and are unable to complete the self-service password reset process.
+After checking the "Reset Password" checkbox, a new password will be shown in a text box so that you can copy it and send it to the employer who requested the reset.
+Please be sure to copy the password before you navigate away from the profile page or you will need to reset the password again to a new one.

 # Placements